alex-apezera/FlowLab/README.md

 All parameters required for the test convection simulation in a square cavity are preconfigured.

-> **Note:** To enter values in text fields, the change must be confirmed by pressing the Return key and then tapping the keyboard-dismiss button.
+> **Note:** To enter values in text and numeric fields, the change must be confirmed by pressing the Return key and then tapping the keyboard-dismiss button.

-For forced convection, the flow is introduced through the left wall using a parabolic velocity profile.
-The flow exits through the right wall.

 The following parameters can be modified in the **Settings** panel:

 * **Solution method:** ALE or EPM.
-The melting interval can be specified.

 * **Melting:** can be enabled or disabled.
+For EPM - the melting interval ($T_{\melt}$ - $T_{\cold}$) can be specified.

-The parallel computation mode can also be enabled or disabled for different equation-solving methods.
+* **Concurence:** the parallel computation mode can also be enabled or disabled for different equation-solving methods.

-* **Cavity geometry:** number of grid nodes, cavity length and width, and melt thickness for the EPM method.
+* **Cavity geometry:** number of grid nodes, cavity length and width, and initial melt thickness for the EPM method.

 * **Gravity:** initial angle and the angle variation rate in degrees per second.
 The thermal map may be synchronized with the simulation time or with the physical model.
 In the melting mode, the acceleration magnitude can also be changed.
-For forced convection, the acceleration is set to zero.
+For forced convection, the acceleration may be equal to zero.

-* **Time parameters:** total simulation time, final time at which the simulation is stopped, the time-step multiplication factor, the time-step reduction factor, and the time scale used to accelerate the simulation.
+* **Time parameters:** total simulation time, final time at which the simulation is stopped, final value of the relative volume (thickness) increment of the melt, simulation time step for recording to History, and the time scale used to accelerate the simulation for meltimg.
 Increasing the time scale reduces the accuracy of the solution.

-* **Simulation controls:** the Courant-number range used to adapt the time step, including the hybrid scheme, which is not recommended; pressure-solver tolerance; and the number of iterations for the Poisson equation.
+* **Simulation controls:** the Courant-number range used to adapt the time step (including the hybrid scheme, which is not recommended); pressure-solver tolerance and relax factor; the number of iterations for the Poisson equation; limits of array dimensions for Diagnostics parameters and Hostory.

-* **Diagnostics:** parameters for monitoring the pressure-solver iterations and the limits for array dimensions.

-* **Object parameters:** object type, such as a heated object or a heat-flow source; initial heating temperature; initial temperature distribution in the cavity; temperature conditions when the phase boundary is crossed; phase-transition temperature; and material selection for modeling.
-Any material may be selected, and its parameters may be modified.
+* **Object parameters:** heating type (T or q), heating value; initial temperature distribution in the cavity; temperature conditions when the phase boundary is crossed; phase-transition temperature; and material (substance) selection for modeling.
+Any substance may be selected.
+Parameters of Custom substance may be modified.

 * **Forced convection:** can be enabled or disabled.
-The inflow may be located at the top or bottom boundary, or at the left boundary by default.
+The inflow may be located at the top or bottom boundary by default, or at the left boundary.
 The following parameters can be specified: flow velocity, temperature excess relative to the temperature specified on the hot wall, inflow angle, and inflow-section coordinates.

 ## Output data

-The simulation data is displayed in the visualizer, mainly in real time and also in the simulation history.
+The simulation data is displayed in the visualizer, mainly in real time and also in the simulation history player.

 The main data includes: